Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 ### What I understood of what happens under the covers of wasm-pack
 Generated files:
 - `index_bg.d.wasm`: the compiled wasm binary
-- `index_bg.d.ts`: seems to be a "header" file of generated rust functions, not usable though (e.g. no body, using numbers (= pointers) as parameters)
+- `index_bg.d.ts`: seems to be a "header" file of generated Rust functions, not usable though (e.g. no body, using numbers (= pointers) as parameters)
 - `index_bg.js`: looks like the actual js implementation, nicely wrapping the the wasm heap pointer magic
 - `index.d.ts`: looks like typescript headers for things in `index_bg.js`
 - `index.js`: just imports the wasm file and `index_bg.js`, (optionally) calls the wasm `main_js` entrypoint

 ## Bring the game to life in the browser
-The rust crate already simulates the game in the console.
+The Rust crate already simulates the game in the console.
 But nobody looks there, so let's add some nicer visuals.
 ### Handing Strings from Wasm to JS
 The easiest way to do that is to just move the printing from the console output to a text element of the site.